danielclickh/marketing-website-preview/content/docs/gettingstarted/index.md

 ## 1. Installing ClickHouse

 There are several ways to install ClickHouse, including DEB and RPM packages.
 We also provide several pre-built binaries that you can simply download and run.
+Click on **Show instructions** to get started...

 {{< detail-tag "Show instructions" >}}